Wix Bookings: Translating Your Site

 Before you begin:

-Start by adding and setting up Wix Multilingual.
+- Add and set up Wix Multilingual.

 Step 1 | Manage translations in your site's dashboard